brandur/sorg/content/drafts/ruby-memory.md

 before too long will bloat to a similar size as their parent.
 In a big production installation, workers can be 100s of MBs or more, and before long memory is far and away the constrained resource on your boxes.
-CPUs sit mostly idle.
+CPUs sit idle.

 Modern operating systems have virtual memory management systems that provide ***copy-on-write*** facilities